AbdulMuqtadeerBaag/SQL-Server-Ingestion-Pipeline/README.md

 ---
 ## 🛡️ License

-This project is released under the [MIT License].
+This project is released under the [MIT License](License).
 You are free to use, modify, distribute, and integrate this project in personal or commercial applications.

 ---
 ## 🌟 About Me